bcoles/kasld/docs/architecture.md

 therefore `KERNEL_IMAGE_SIZE` and the placement of `MODULES_VADDR`.
 That is what licenses `module_base_execmem_window` on a run that has resolved no base at all;
 a base observed away from its compile-time default establishes the same premise independently.
-Read from `/sys/kernel/boot_params/data` alone: the bit is written at runtime, and the copy in the `/boot` image carries the build-time value, which is clear on every kernel.
+Read it from `/sys/kernel/boot_params/data` alone.
+The bit is written at runtime into the copy the kernel kept, while the same header inside the `/boot` image carries the build-time value, where it is unset on every kernel ever built — so falling back to the image would report "KASLR did not run" universally.
 The orchestrator reads `SF_VIRT_KASLR_DISABLED` to set the summary's `kaslr.disabled` flag (driving the "kernel sits at default text base" banner and `slide`/`slot` zeroing).
 The engine's `virt_kaslr_disabled_pin` pins `Q_VIRT_IMAGE_BASE` to the compile-time